Agora-Lab-AI/Megalodon/README.md

 # Deck Logs (Changelog)

 - **v2.0.0 - The Leviathan Update** - We've surfaced some serious computational power in this one!
+Modular integration of HuggingFace and OpenAI models.
 - **v1.5.0 - The Kraken Patch** - Tightened up the tentacles of the code.
 Fewer bugs will be slipping through!
 - **v1.0.0 - Maiden Voyage** - Initial launch!
 The Megalodon sets sail!